 You can make a claim for money you’re owed if your employer has become insolvent.

-The money comes from the government’s National Insurance Fund.
-It’s not guaranteed that you’ll get everything your employer owes to you but you can claim for:
+The money will be paid to you by the government.
+It’s not guaranteed that you’ll get everything your employer owes you but you can claim for:

 Your statutory notice period (the minimum legal notice period your employer has to give you) is:

 - a week’s notice if you’ve been employed for between a month and 2 years

 - 2 weeks’ notice plus an extra week for each year you’ve worked if you’ve been employed for 2 years or more (this goes up to a maximum of 12 weeks)

 You can claim statutory redundancy pay if you’re made redundant and if: